Skip to Specimen Lab

 Collections $575 flat Ship as-is

-Watch outDon't promise recovery timelines; the outcome ladder is 0–30 day behavior, not guaranteed results.
+Watch outDon't promise recovery timelines.
+The outcome ladder is 0 to 30 day behavior, not a guaranteed result.

 Prompt used · 01

 Design a landing page for a solo-attorney demand-letter service priced at a flat $575 per letter.
 The page must read like a product page, not a brochure.
-Above the fold: headline, outcome ladder (what happens 0–30 days after the letter), flat-fee chip, and a calendar embed for a $125/30-minute consultation.
+Above the fold: headline, outcome ladder (what happens 0 to 30 days after the letter), flat-fee chip, and a calendar embed for a $240 Written Attorney Consultation.
 Include a specimen demand letter excerpt rendered as a document, not a screenshot.
 Include ethics disclosures about attorney-client relationship timing.
 Mobile-first.
 Serif display font for headlines; geometric sans for UI.
 No stock photography; rely on typography and layout.

 § B · Watchtower